Tezaen/cst438Project2/README.md

 > the project.

 **User Story:** Editted Frontend and fixed small changes with heroku by Mytzy:
-> This week I worked on editted small changes in the frontend so the webpages could have a better design.
+> This week I worked on editing small changes in the frontend so the webpages could have a better design.
 > I also made small changes in the JawsDB because we were having some problems when deploying to heroku.

 ### Iteration 4